Español English

 They are broad-crowned trees that can exceed 25 meters (82 feet) in height.
 The small, bright green, scale-shaped leaves give off a lemon scent when crushed.
 The globose female cones are 4 cm long and the male cones are 0.5 cm (0.19") long; They bloom in late winter or early spring.

-They are used as isolated specimens, to form windbreaks, in small groups and in public parks.
-They are highly recommended for Mediterranean coastal gardens.
+Monterey cypress is used as isolated specimens, to form windbreaks, in small groups and in public parks.
+It's highly recommended for Mediterranean coastal gardens.

-The soil can be a normal well-drained garden soil with coarse sand; they also grow in poor, stony or sandy soils that have excellent drainage.
+The soil can be a normal well-drained garden soil with coarse sand; Monterey cypress also grows in poor, stony or sandy soils that have excellent drainage.

 Water moderately, waiting for the substrate to dry completely.
-They appreciate a medium-high environmental humidity.
+It appreciates a medium-high environmental humidity.

 Images of the tree Cupressus macrocarpa or Monterey cypress